taehwaru/Single-Finger-Gripper-for-Scooping-Object/README.md

 python3 main.py
 ```
 ### How to customize control parameters
+There are a set of control parameters that you can customize for different objects to scoop.
 - **initialConfiguration**:Initial configuration
 - **goalConfiguration**:Goal configuration
 - **pgain**: Motor P-gains after collision.